UCB-MIDS/r_bridge/reading_calls/how_to_summarise.md

 # Coding task

-- Navigate to the [Datahub](https://r.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FUCB-MIDS%2Fr_bridge&urlpath=rstudio%2F&branch=master) and open the code `how_to_smooth.Rmd`.
+- Navigate to the [Datahub](https://r.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FUCB-MIDS%2Fr_bridge&urlpath=rstudio%2F&branch=master) and open the code `how_to_summarize.Rmd`.
 - This code will ask you to use the `stat_smooth()` function.